(Future) professionals in the snow and avalanche industry

 The professional association of industrial workers

-The Canadian Avalanche Association (CAA or ACA) represents the professional snow and avalanche community in Canada.
+The Canadian Avalanche Association (CAA) represents the professional snow and avalanche community in Canada.
 The ACA’s mission is to ensure that its members – avalanche practitioners with diverse backgrounds – meet the highest standards and adhere to best practices, in order to earn the trust of governments, industry and Canadians.

 Become a member